washingtonstateuniversity/WSUWP-Build-Plugins-Public/query-monitor/readme.txt

 * Show QM output on the log in screen

 = 2.2.4 =
-* Add filtering to the qyer panel
+* Add filtering to the query panel

 = 2.2.3 =
 * Show component information indicating whether a plugin, theme or core was responsible for each database query